A recursive approach for the determination of the nice sections of width three which have a 4-crown stack as retract: Application

-With the recursive approach described in Section \ref{subsec_recAppr}, we will now identify all posets $P \in \fNL_2$ with height up to six having a 4-crown stack as retract.
+With the recursive approach described in Section \ref{subsec_recAppr}, we will now identify all posets $P \in \fNL_2$ with height up to six which have a 4-crown stack as retract.
 For some of them, e.g. the 6-crown stacks, we already know the result.
-We include them in our investigation because our purpose is to test our approach with as many nice sections as possible.
+We include them in our investigation because we want to test our approach with as many nice sections as possible.

 We encode the lower segments not being 3-antichains by the sequence of their level-pair types (cf.\ Theorem \ref{theo_isomorphism}).
-1 indicates a 6-crown, 0 a type $3C$.
+The letter ``1'' indicates a 6-crown, ``0'' a type $3C$.
 The lower segment 111 is thus the 6-crown stack of height 3, whereas 110 indicates the lower segment starting with two 6-crowns followed by a single $3C$.